JacksonRudd/JacksonRudd.github.io/_posts/2022-09-17-discrete-data-qual.md

 # Simple Theory of Data Quality Alerts: Discrete Systems

 Anyone who works in data will eventually develop trust issues.
-Data is often different from the reality it models and a result of measurement errors and it can be difficult to determine what is actually true.
+Data is often different from the reality it models and a result of measurement errors.
+It can be difficult to determine what is actually true.

 If *data quality* is the delta between data and reality, poor data quality is the organizational equivalent of drunk goggles.